 Watershed health — Upper Columbia update

-We investigated the health of stream habitats in the Upper Columbia Status and Trends Region in 2012 and 2017.
-Based on these study years, the region showed a majority of good biological conditions, with the highest physical and chemical stressors relating to substrate and water chemistry.
+We investigated the health of stream in the Upper Columbia Status and Trends Region in 2012 and 2017.
+Based on these study years, the region showed a majority of good biological conditions, with the highest physical and chemical indicators relating to substrate and water chemistry.

 Photo showing crew member walk along side large river.